-- values, rather than a single value that is constant across months, for these parameters helps minimize month-to-month deferrals. - 3 - 4 Q. Does the exclusion of weather effects from the RDM rate - 5 ADJUSTMENTS AFFECT THE ABILITY OF THE MECHANISM TO REMOVE THE - 6 COMPANY'S DISINCENTIVE TO PROMOTE CONSERVATION AND ENERGY - 7 EFFICIENCY? - 8 A. No. Because weather conditions are outside of the Company's control, - 9 retaining the variability in revenues toward fixed costs that is caused by - deviations from normal weather conditions does not change the Company's - incentive to promote conservation and energy efficiency.
-If the Company - engages in activities that reduce applicable customer usage levels, the proposed - RDM will make the Company whole for the lost revenues associated with the - 14 recovery of fixed costs through volumetric rates.
+Q. DOES THE EXCLUSION OF WEATHER EFFECTS FROM THE RDM RATE ADJUSTMENTS AFFECT THE ABILITY OF THE MECHANISM TO REMOVE THE COMPANY'S DISINCENTIVE TO PROMOTE CONSERVATION AND ENERGY EFFICIENCY?

+8 Because weather conditions are outside of the Company's control, А. No. 9 retaining the variability in revenues toward fixed costs that is caused by 10 deviations from normal weather conditions does not change the Company's 11 incentive to promote conservation and energy efficiency.
+If the Company 12 engages in activities that reduce applicable customer usage levels, the proposed 13 RDM will make the Company whole for the lost revenues associated with the 14 recovery of fixed costs through volumetric rates.

-- 16 Q. How is the total fixed-revenue amount calculated? - 17 A. It is calculated using the test year energy charges, less the CIP component, - multiplied by test year sales for the corresponding customers.
-Separate values - are calculated for each month of the test year.
-The calculations are conducted - at the rate code level, with revenues aggregated up to the customer group level - 21 for purposes of the FRC, and FEC, calculations.
-Customer charge revenue is - 22 excluded from the RDM because it is already decoupled from customer sales. - Schedule 4 contains the calculations of $FRC_c$ and $FEC_c$ using the 2015 test - year, as well as a forecast of RDM deferrals for 2015 and 2016.
+16 Q. How is the total fixed-revenue amount calculated?

+17 А. It is calculated using the test year energy charges, less the CIP component, 18 multiplied by test year sales for the corresponding customers.
+Separate values 19 are calculated for each month of the test year.
+The calculations are conducted 20 at the rate code level, with revenues aggregated up to the customer group level for purposes of the $FRC_c$ and $FEC_c$ calculations.
+Customer charge revenue is 21 22 excluded from the RDM because it is already decoupled from customer sales.
+23 Schedule 4 contains the calculations of $FRC_c$ and $FEC_c$ using the 2015 test 24 year, as well as a forecast of RDM deferrals for 2015 and 2016.